 Dining Options for Groups 14 or More Days

 Described below are ISU Dining Options for Summer 2021.
 Rates and options for the next summer will be posted in approximately January of each year.

 Each LTAP participant and live-in staff (if any) are required to have either a Block Plan and/or a Dining Dollars Plan described below.
 Meal cards will be issued to individuals for access to their dining option.
 Dining Service will include breakfast, lunch, and dinner served seven days a week except for breakfast on Saturday and Sunday and other exceptions noted below.

-Union Drive Marketplace (Dining Center located in the Union Drive Community Center in the Union Drive Neighborhood) will be closed for renovation for Summer 2020.
+Union Drive Marketplace (Dining Center located in the Union Drive Community Center in the Union Drive Neighborhood) will be closed for construction for Summer 2021.

 |Inquire about additional increments|

 Dining Dollars (DD$) can be used to purchase food, beverages, and snacks at all open ISU Dining Centers, Markets, and retail operations.
 A minimum of $100 per guest will be required if a Block Plan is not also selected.
 DD$ may be selected in addition to a Block Plan.
 Amounts are to be selected in increments of $10.
 Sponsors will be provided three opportunities to add DD$ during the summer, and must allow three business weekdays to become effective.
 All DD$ must be used before the contract end date listed, and no refunds will be issued for unused DD$.
 Discounts may apply (see table below).

 |DD$ Amounts||Summer 2021 Discount|

 |$200-$390||5% Discount from Face Value|

 Complete serving hours for all ISU Dining Centers, Markets, and retail operations will be posted on the ISU Dining website on the Hours & Menus link for Summer 2021 as they become available.
 Menus and nutritional information will be on the Hours & Menus link as they become available.